KCL-Planning/ROSPlan/README.md

 ROSPlan Framework
 =================

 The ROSPlan framework provides a generic method for task planning in a ROS system.
 ROSPlan encapsulates both planning and dispatch.
-It possesses as a simple interface, and already includes interfaces to common ROS libraries.
+It possesses a simple interface, and already includes interfaces to common ROS libraries.

 ### Installation